Zincipax-legendary/Legendary-Bot/info.md

 ## Overview

-The Legendary Bot is a functional and useful Discord bot:

-> Level system,Boost system, Welcome system, Security system, 2 languages and more...

-> Almost all features are free of charge.
-> The bot has a unique and homemade design.
+The Legendary Bot is a modern Discord bot with unique features and designs.
+Its goal is to be an all-in-one solution, allowing users to manage everything with a single bot.
+Best of all, all features are 100% free.

 ## Links